oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 On the Jenkins dashboard, you will see -
 1. setUpOCI Pipeline
 2. terraform_files Folder
-3. Region based Views
+3. Region based Views (including Global directory)
-4. Global View

 The process of invocation/execution of these stages is explained in the next pages.